Comprehensive Guide to PhilHealth: Online Registration, Benefits, and Contributions

 It takes time for the request to be confirmed.
 You should check your SPAM folder as well.

 Avoid long queue lines.
-Make changes and updates in your account even at home.
+Make changes in your account and update your PhilHealth online registration even at home.

 Quick Tips to Maximize Your PhilHealth Benefits